333P/LINEAR: Orbit

 When discovered, the comet was the first object with retrograde orbit within Jupiter's orbit.
 It was categorised as an Amor asteroid and was briefly considered potentially hazardous to Earth.
 Simulations indicated it was a comet nucleus that was possibly put into its current orbit after an interaction with Jupiter and in the future it will collide with the Sun or migrate beyond the orbit of Jupiter.
 The cometary activity has been found to play a role in the orbital evolution of the comet.

+Physical characteristics

+Infrared observations from both NEOWISE and the Spitzer Space Telescope indicate a nucleus radii of around 3.04 km, a fairly large comet relative to other Jupiter-family comets.
+Photometric studies conducted at the Table Mountain Observatory in 2016 revealed that the comet may have a best-fit rotation period of around 21.04 hours, although it may be possible that it could be half that value (10.5 hours) if the short term variability is caused by a single active area coming into and out of direct sunlight.